 Why does it appear that my previously downloaded aerial photos need to be re-downloaded?

 Note: This applies only to "standard edition" photos downloaded with TNP versions 9, or 10.
-"Alternate Edition" photos can not be displayed in TNP 11.
+"Alternate Edition" photos can not be displayed in the current version of TNP.

 What if I download the same area in different MapPacks?